ravi2799/CNN_Furniture_Classification/ReadMe.md

     ```python infer.py```

 ## For run API:
+    I have used Sanic to build the api.
     ```python api.py```
     - it will run on 8383 port
     - You can test it using POST MAN.
 Link: --> http://0.0.0.0:8383/getPrediction